 If you are a taxpayer that has mainly non-wage income, such as self-employment or investment income, it is important to ensure you are making the proper estimated tax payments, since you don’t have withholdings being taken out of your income.
 Estimated tax payments are due quarterly and the last payment for the tax year 2019 is due on January 15, 2020, so there is still time to plan!
 You can use the Form 1040-ES that has a worksheet to help calculate what your estimates should be.
 If you don’t feel comfortable calculating this on your own or have substantial changes in income from the previous year, finding a tax professional to help calculate this can be an option as well.

 Also, be aware, if you receive income in the form of virtual currency, such as Bitcoin, be sure to include this income for any withholding estimates or estimated payment calculations.
-As always, if you have any questions, contact your Henry+Horne tax advisor!
+As always, if you have any questions on your year-end tax planning, contact your Henry+Horne tax advisor!

 Christine Sanchez, MSA